By Virginia MacCallum, Linfield Academic Advisor

 Frequently community colleges have transfer associate’s degrees that fill many of the general education requirements for the bachelor’s degrees at the colleges and universities.
 These transfer degree plans can be the Associate of Arts, which includes math, writing, arts and humanities, social science, and the natural sciences.
 If you are taking business courses such as accounting and management fundamentals toward a goal of getting a bachelor’s degree in management or accounting, you are probably taking the Associate of Science transfer degree.
 Or your community college may have a similar articulation of community college associate degrees with several colleges and universities in your region for the general education requirements.
 Articulation is the term used to indicate that the universities have agreed to accept the community college courses in fulfillment of the same courses in the core or general education courses at the universities.
 Contact your academic advisor at the community college or the admissions department at the colleges where you are planning to transfer to make sure you have everything done as required, both for your associate’s degree and for the university you will attend.

 If you have a goal of attending a particular college or university, you may have considered several factors in making your choice.
 It could be that school’s rankings in college guides attract you.
 Or maybe you are pulled by family tradition to join relatives in attending there.
 You might even be the first of your family to be on your way to a bachelor’s degree.
 There are other considerations, too.
-For instance, if you are interested in accounting, or international business, or health professions, or social and behavioral sciences, search the web sites of several colleges and universities to find out what kinds of degree programs are available and what courses are required to achieve that goal.
+For instance, if you are interested in accounting, or international business, or health professions, search the web sites of several colleges and universities to find out what kinds of degree programs are available and what courses are required to achieve that goal.

 Let’s look at some new words or terms you may find during your research transferring from an associate’s to bachelor’s degree.
 One of the terms you may encounter is transfer course.
 A transfer course is one that:

 • Is rich in academic theory as opposed to skills (the how-to).